 Whether you’re looking for your very first job or first job out of college, there are a lot of factors to consider before making up your mind.
 Most job applicants look at pay first.
 That’s understandable, especially when you’re just getting started.
 However, the joy of good pay quickly fades if you don’t like the work environment.
 So, here are Corridor Careers top 5 things to look for in your first job.

 - Look at the big picture – salary, benefits and other perks like health club discounts or even tickets to entertainment events.
 You have to take a big picture perspective into the job decision process.
 Consider the city in which you’ll work and commuting costs.
+Cedar Rapids currently has a cost of living of 92.7 – which is 8 points below the national average.

 - Does your prospective supervisor seem to have an interest in seeing his or her employees succeed?
 If you’re going to be quickly pigeon-holed in your job with no opportunity to move up, you might get a job, but you won’t be happy for very long.
 A good manager will have major impact on your long term job growth.
 In turn, that plays a big role in how much you enjoy the job.